Diverse Sexuality, Sex and Gender (LGBTIQA+)

 Some people find that their gender identity and way of expressing their gender doesn’t fit into society’s expectations about gender being binary, while others feel very clearly male or female.
 Some people find the umbrella term transgender (or trans) helpful in identifying as part of the trans community, and there are many other words such as genderqueer and genderfluid, which describe non-binary gender identities.
 Some gender diverse people access hormones or surgery to change their bodies to be more aligned with their gender identity, and many do not medically transition for different personal reasons.

 Physiological sex can also be less binary than expected, as intersex people have anatomical, hormonal, or chromosomal characteristics that don’t align with medical expectations for male and female bodies.

 Your subjective experience of your sexuality, sex or gender is valid and will be respected by the counsellors at Melbourne University Counselling and Psychological Services.
-We acknowledge there are a wide range of unique challenges facing people who are lesbian, gay, bisexual, transgender, intersex, queer (LGBTIQ), or gender diverse and provide specialist counselling for LGBTIQ students and staff.
+We acknowledge there are a wide range of unique challenges facing people who are lesbian, gay, bisexual, transgender or transsexual, intersex, queer or questioning (LGBTIQA+), or gender diverse and provide specialist counselling for LGBTIQA+ students and staff.